 - Image posts + strong caption if you have a clear visual + story to tell

 LinkedIn rewards content that provides value, starts conversations, or shares professional insight.
 Posts that tap into learning, reflection, or community do best.
+According to our latest research, LinkedIn carousels get the most engagement.

-Recommended formats:
+Recommended formats

 - Text-based posts (opinion, reflection, question) that invite comment

-Recommended formats:
+Recommended formats

 How to use formats strategically